jasonlewis/basset/README.md

 ### Changes

+#### v4.0.0 Beta 3

+- Split the collections and aliases into their own configuration files.

 #### v4.0.0 Beta 2

 - Added logging when assets, directories, and filters are not found or fail to load.